Pilaf: History

+According to food historian Charles Perry, pilaf is a post-10th-century eastern Arabic innovation.
+Kitab al-Wusla, an early 13th–century cookbook authored by Ibn al-Adim of Aleppo, provides the first recipe for a dish resembling modern pilaf, utilizing a base of rice, meat, chickpeas, and garlic.

-According to author K. T. Achaya, the Indian epic Mahabharata mentions an instance of rice and meat cooked together.
-Also, according to Achaya, "pulao" or "pallao" is used to refer to a rice dish in ancient Sanskrit works such as the Yājñavalkya Smṛti.
+The food historian K. T. Achaya suggested that the Sanskrit epic Mahabharata mentions an instance of rice and meat cooked together.
+Also, according to Achaya, the terms "pulao" and "pallao" are used to refer to a rice dish in ancient Sanskrit works such as the Yājñavalkya Smṛti.
 However, according to food writers Colleen Taylor Sen and Charles Perry, and social theorist Ashis Nandy, these references do not substantially correlate to the commonly used meaning and history implied in pilafs, which appear in Indian accounts after the medieval Central Asian conquests.
+Food historian Charles Perry characterized K. T. Achaya's claim as a myth and stated that the term used by Achaya for pilaf refers to "raw meat or fish".
+He further stated that Achaya mostly reported conclusions drawn by other people from primary evidence without verification.
+According to Charles Perry, there is no sign of pulao in ancient India, and the Sanskrit word that became pulao in later Indian languages originally meant "shriveled, blighted, empty, or bad grain"—which points to some other dish rather than pilaf.

-Similarly Alexander the Great and his army, many centuries earlier, in the 4th century BCE, have been reported to have been so impressed with the Eastern Iranian Bactrian and Sogdian pilavs that his soldiers brought the recipes back to Macedonia when they returned.
-Similar stories exist of Alexander bringing pilaf to the ancient Persian Samarkand; however, they are considered apocryphal by art historian John Boardman.
+Similarly Alexander the Great and his army, many centuries earlier, in the 4th century BCE, have been reported to have been so impressed with the Eastern Iranic Bactrian and Sogdian palāvs that his soldiers brought the recipes back to Macedon when they returned.
+Similar stories exist of Alexander bringing pilaf to the ancient Sogdian Samarkand; however, they are considered apocryphal by archaeologist John Boardman.
 Similarly, it has been reported that pilaf was consumed in the Byzantine Empire and in the Republic of Venice.

-The earliest documented recipe for pilaf comes from the tenth-century Persian scholar Avicenna (Ibn Sīnā), who in his books on medical sciences dedicated a whole section to preparing various dishes, including several types of pilaf.
-In doing so, he described the advantages and disadvantages of every item used for preparing the dish.
-Accordingly, Persians consider Avicenna to be the "father" of modern pilaf.

-Thirteenth-century texts describe the consistency of pilaf that the grains should be plump and somewhat firm to resemble peppercorns with no mushiness, and each grain should be separate with no clumping.
+Thirteenth-century texts describing the consistency of pilaf state that the grains should be plump and somewhat firm to resemble peppercorns with no mushiness, and each grain should be separate with no clumping.

+According to Encyclopaedia Iranica, the earliest attestation of pilaf (in any of its various spellings) is found in the 14th-century Persian satirical poem Mūš-o gorba by Ubayd Zakani.
+The earliest known recipe for a rice dish to be explicitly called "pilaf" (in any of its various spellings) appears in the cookbook Kārnāma dar bāb-e tabbākhī-o san'at-e ān (A Manual of Cookery and Its Art), written in 1521 by Muhammad-Ali Bāvarchī-i Baghdādī, a cook associated with the court of Ismail I.